Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 ![pilot_seat_switch](../../../img/pilot_seat_switch.jpg)

 The vertical position of the seat can be changed in either direction for about 5cm using this spring-loaded switch.
+For landing, it is advisable to put the seat in the most upward position for better visibility.

 Operation of the motor must be limited to 30 seconds within 10 minutes to prevent it from overheating and breaking.